stoianov/CN2019/digitnn/README.md

-# Recognition of digit images
+# Visual perception of handwritten digits

-This repository contains a pattern-recognition application of the back prop learning algorithm.
+This repository contains a pattern-recognition application of the back prop learning algorithm and analysis of the network performance.

 *Content*: